Wire in the Blood: Plot

 The series is set in the fictional town of Bradfield, which is assumed to lie within West Yorkshire.
 It follows the Major Incident Team (MIT) of Bradfield Metropolitan Police's CID, and the assistance provided to the detectives by clinical psychologist and serial offender profiler Dr. Tony Hill.
 All of the episodes revolve around a serial killer whom Hill helps to track down by means of a profile, based on the killer's actions.

 From Series 1 to 3, the MIT is headed by Detective Inspector Carol Jordan (she is Chief Inspector from Series 2).
 She develops a close relationship with Dr. Hill.
 (This is further explored in McDermid's novels, in which Jordan is always head of the MIT.)

 In the first episode of Series 4, Jordan is replaced—without real explanation—by Detective Inspector Alex Fielding.
 While initially hesitant to accept Hill's support, she also develops a close working relationship with the psychologist.

 A constant theme is Jordan's, and later Fielding's, struggle with their senior officers, who are often less trusting of Hill's eccentric methods and far-fetched theories than are the two detectives.
-There is also a romantic storyline showing a growing development in Hill's personal relationships with each of the detectives.
-Whilst starting as friendships, each detective in succession begins to develop romantic feelings for Hill, although she never develops a full relationship with him.
+There is also a romantic storyline showing a growing development in Hill's personal relationship with each of the detectives.
+Whilst starting as friendships, each detective begins to develop romantic feelings for Hill, although neither develops a full relationship with him.